For the Latest Information on COVID-19 in the USA, see:

 Reviewers and editors are required to keep manuscript submissions in confidence and disclose financial and non-financial relationships and interests (this includes the journal staff and volunteers) on the Journal Relationships and Activities page here.

 Reviewers and editors are also asked to alert the managing editor of any potential conflict(s) identified before peer review.
-Additionally, at onboarding a new member to the team, the publisher sends an email outlining expectations, requirements, confidentiality and includes links to COPE, ICMJE, and journal links including details regarding peer review to further emphasize familiarity with journal operations, workflow and the importance of ethics.
-See
+Additionally, at on boarding a new member to the team, the publisher sends an email outlining expectations, requirements, confidentiality and includes links to COPE, ICMJE, and journal links including details regarding peer review to further emphasize familiarity with journal operations, workflow and the importance of ethics.
+Click here for details.

 Authorship

 Authors are expected to comply with ICMJE authorship requirements.
-Additional details for authors are located on General Information for Authors on the link below.
+Additional details for authors are located on General Information for Authors.
 There are no exceptions.
 Non-author contributors should be acknowledged, and contributions specifically noted, in the article.

 ChatGPT and Chatbots